-Prior to building his trading post, Beni had been active in trading with the Indians.
+Before building his trading post, Beni had been actively trading with the Indians.
 However, with the nearby California–Oregon Trail filled with emigrants headed west, he found it more profitable to trade with the travelers.

-Soon, more people settled in the vicinity and a cluster of a half-dozen buildings, including a saloon and restaurant, rose up.
-The stop quickly became one of the best-known establishments between Missouri and Colorado, and the largest settlement along the 350-mile stretch between Fort Kearny, Nebraska and the new mining town of Denver, Colorado.
-As such, it became a rendezvous point of traders, Indian fighters, buffalo hunters, and adventurers, as well as, desperados and bandits.
+Soon, more people settled in the vicinity, and a cluster of a half-dozen buildings were built, including a saloon and restaurant.
+The stop quickly became one of the best-known establishments between Missouri and Colorado and the largest settlement along the 350-mile stretch between Fort Kearny, Nebraska, and the new mining town of Denver, Colorado.
+As such, it became a rendezvous point of traders, Indian fighters, buffalo hunters, and adventurers, as well as desperados and bandits.
 Seeing financial opportunities, Beni expanded his establishment to include a warehouse, blacksmith shop, and stable.
-The settlement became known as Julesburg, after its proprietor.
+The settlement became known as Julesburg after its proprietor.

-In March 1860 Beni filled Slade with bullets and buckshot, but, amazingly Slade survived to return to his position.
+In March 1860, Beni filled Slade with bullets and buckshot, but, amazingly, Slade survived to return to his position.
 With revenge on his mind, Slade immediately began to search for the former station manager.
-In August 1861, Beni was found near Cold Springs Station, Wyoming and Slade shot him several times and cut his ears off.
-These he was said to have kept as souvenirs, using one of the ears as a watch fob.
+In August 1861, Beni was found near Cold Springs Station, Wyoming, and Slade shot him several times and cut his ears off.
+He was said to have kept these as souvenirs, using one of the ears as a watch fob.

-In the meantime, Julesburg had grown into a prominent stop along the Overland Trail as well as the Pony Express.
+In the meantime, Julesburg had grown into a prominent stop along the Overland Trail and the Pony Express.
 By 1862, Julesburg featured a hotel, several houses, and a general store.
 On April 2, 1862, a post office was established.